 In Mendocino County, there are approximately 391 centerline miles of State Highway.
 This system is made up of major highway corridors of interregional significance as well as many miles of rural highways that still play a major role in the region as they act as Main Street to many communities.
-In the past, Transportation Concept Reports (TCRs) were prepared to study issues on state routes, however, in recent years Caltrans has shifted to "corridor planning" for state routes, and is now taking a multimodal transportation planning approach that recognizes that transportation needs are based on the complex geographic, demographic, economic and social characteristics of communities.
+In the past, Caltrans prepared Transportation Concept Reports (TCRs) to study issues on state routes.
+Caltrans has shifted away from developing TCRs to focus on developing Comprehensive Multimodal Corridor Plans (CMCPs).
+Corridor Planning is a multimodal transportation planning approach that recognizes that transportation needs are based on the complex geographic, demographic, economic, and social characteristics of communities, The process is collaborative and done in partnership with local communities and transportation partners.
 Appendix H presents the region's State highway corridors.

-Three highway corridors in Mendocino County are components of the Interregional Road System and are of regional significance as well:
+Four highway corridors in Mendocino County are components of the Interregional Road System and are of regional significance as well:

 US 101 - The corridor of preeminent importance is the US 101 Highway Corridor, serving as the major north-south route connecting the region to the rest of the state.
 This corridor is quite literally the lifeline for economic and social activity in the region, and as such, improvements to this corridor have the most direct impact on residents of the County.
 US 101 serves as "Main Street" in the communities of Hopland and Laytonville.
 The Willits Bypass (2016) re-routed US 101 to the east around the City of Willits.
-This route is on the national Highway System (NHS) and is recognized in the draft 2021 Interregional Transportation Strategic Plan (ITSP) (due to be finalized in December 2121) as the primary transportation facility for interregional travel in the North Bay and North State.
+This route is on the national Highway System (NHS) and is recognized in the 2021 Interregional Transportation Strategic Plan (ITSP) as the primary transportation facility for interregional travel in the North Bay and North State.